Boeing threatens to lock out its private firefighters around Seattle in a dispute over pay

 The labor showdown comes as Boeing deals with mounting losses — more than $24 billion since the start of 2019 — and increased scrutiny over quality and safety in its manufacturing since a door plug blew out of an Alaska Airlines Boeing 737 Max flying over Oregon in January.

 On Friday, Boeing dismissed any safety concerns about the dispute with its industrial firefighters.
-The company said it has made arrangements with local fire departments, and the lockout will not affect operations at plants where it builds planes.
+The company said it has made arrangements with “highly qualified firefighters” to replace the union workers, and the lockout will not affect operations at plants where it builds planes.

 The company says firefighters were paid $91,000 on average last year.